Treatment for Blood In Urine in Greenville, NC

 It is also possible for blood to appear within a person’s urine and never be linked to an exact cause.
 Dr. Reeves will continue to routinely test a patient’s urine in this case, though if all results return to normal and no other symptoms are experienced, it is likely that the unidentified issue has resolved on its own.

-Hematuria Treatment Options in Wilmington, NC
+Hematuria Treatment Options in Greenville, NC

 Those who continue to experience blood in their urine will typically complete additional tests and blood work until a source to their symptoms is found.
 From here it will be necessary to treat the original cause of the individual’s hematuria in order to effectively treat its associated symptoms as well.